Contrast-Security-OSS/docs/content/user/ui/overview/Basic-quick-start-guide.md

 ## Reports

-Go to the **Overview** tab in the application page to generate reports of security issues that Contrast identifies while monitoring your application.
+Go to the application's **Overview** page to generate reports of security issues that Contrast identifies while monitoring your application.
 To learn more, read the article on the [Vulnerability PDF Report](https://docs.contrastsecurity.com/user_tsguiderep.html#pdf).

 ##Track Findings